Partners in Concern for Community

 “CoBank and WCEC have partnered in the Sharing Success matching grant program every year since 2012,” WCEC GM/CEO Gary Raybon says.
 “This grant program is a testament to CoBank and WCEC’s commitment to the communities and people that WCEC serves.”

-CoBank’s $4 million Sharing Success fund matches charitable contributions made by its cooperative members to local nonprofits in their individual communities.
+CoBank’s Sharing Success fund matches charitable contributions made by its cooperative members, such as WCEC, to local nonprofits in their individual communities.
 The matching grant program is designed to celebrate the vital role that cooperatives play in individual communities across the country.
 CoBank states that collaborating with their customers to support worthy causes they care about is a great way for them to make a positive difference and fulfill its mission of service to rural America.
-Since its inception in 2012, the program has generated more than $36 million in total charitable donations, primarily in rural areas across the country.
-In early 2019, CoBank announced the board of directors increased the size of the bank’s annual Sharing Success charitable giving program from $3 million to $4 million per year.
+Since its inception in 2012, the program has generated more than $56 million in total charitable donations, primarily in rural areas across the country.
+In response to the COVID-19 pandemic, CoBank expanded the Sharing Success program to allow for a maximum match per local cooperative to $10,000 and increasing the number of applications to four.